Azure/azure-sdk-for-js/sdk/storage/perf-tests/storage-blob/README.md

 ### Guide

 1. Build the storage-blob perf tests package `rush build -t perf-storage-blob`.
+2. Copy the `sample.env` file and name it as `.env`.
-2. Create a storage account and populate the .env file with `STORAGE_CONNECTION_STRING` variables.
+3. Create a storage account and populate the `.env` file with `STORAGE_CONNECTION_STRING` variable.
-3. Run the tests as follows
+4. Run the tests as follows

    - download
      - `npm run perf-test:node -- StorageBlobDownloadTest --warmup 2 --duration 7 --iterations 2 --parallel 2`